qgadrian/safeboda_challenge/README.md

     endpoints to interact with the backend.
 * `promo_code_store`: Application that contains the model and persists and caches the data.

+> There is a fourth application in the umbrella project called
+> `promo_code_generator`, which provides helper functions to generate data to be
+> used in property based testing.

 The following diagram shows the flow of the architecture:

 <img src="./static/architecture.png" style="display: block; margin: auto" />